wavemaker/docs/learn/app-development/widgets/basic/audio.md

 ---
-title: "Media -  Audio Widget"
+title: "Audio Widget"
 id: ""
+sidebar_label: "Audio"
 ---
 ---

-WaveMaker supports audio files with an Audio widget.
-Just drag and drop the **Audio** widget and bind it to the resource using the Property Panel.
+WaveMaker supports audio media.
+To use an audio in your project, simply drag and drop the **Audio** widget and bind it to the resource using the Property Panel.

 :::note
 The following table gives the browser support for **audio** and **video** resources.
+To learn more about video file support, see [Video Widget](/learn/app-development/widgets/basic/video).
 :::

 |Browser|MP4|WebM|Ogg|